-As problem's example, the number to be multiplied is 4.
+As given in the problem example, the number of consecutive digits to be multiplied is 4.

 ...